MicrosoftDocs/azure-docs/articles/time-series-insights/concepts-ux-panels.md

 Use the navigation bar to select between two views:

 * **Analyze**: Use it to chart and perform rich analytics on your modeled or unmodeled time series data.
-* **Model**: Use it to push new Azure Time Series Insights Gen 2 types, hierarchies, and instances to your Time Series Model.
+* **Model**: Use it to push new Azure Time Series Insights Gen2 types, hierarchies, and instances to your Time Series Model.

 ### Model authoring

-The Azure Time Series Insights Gen 2 supports full create, read, update, and delete (CRUD) operations on your Time Series Model.
+The Azure Time Series Insights Gen2 supports full create, read, update, and delete (CRUD) operations on your Time Series Model.

 [![The model search panel](media/v2-update-explorer/model-search-panel.png)](media/v2-update-explorer/model-search-panel.png#lightbox)